 Step #2: Find an Open Sink, Plug the Drain

-The next step in getting oxidation off of hammered aluminum is finding an open sink or tub in your home that you can use for soaking.
+Find an open sink or tub that you can use for soaking.
 Plug either the sink or the tub and pour the boiled water mixture in.

 Place the hammered aluminum item into the sink, tub, or bucket and let it soak for at least 10 minutes.
-In the case that your aluminum item is heavily blackened, you should let it soak even longer for maximum effect.
+If your aluminum item is heavily blackened, you should let it soak even longer for maximum effect.

 Step #3: Drain the Water

 As soon as the item has soaked for a sufficient amount of time, you can drain the water mixture.
-You’ll want to replace this liquid with hot water (not boiling) and mix in one teaspoon of mild dishwashing soap.
+Replace this liquid with hot water (not boiling) and mix in one teaspoon of mild dishwashing soap.

-Allow this mixture to continue soaking for a few more minutes for the full cleaning effect.
+Allow this mixture to continue soaking for a few more minutes for a full cleaning effect.

 Step #4: Gently Scrub